camcilrath/cybersecurity-homelab/README.md

 3. Update this README to note that you rotated the secret.

 > Never expose your live Wazuh dashboard to the open internet unless you know exactly what you're doing (reverse proxy, auth, firewalling, etc.).
 Lab stays on LAN.

 ---

-## 🔎 How This Helps in Interviews

-This lab demonstrates:

-- Linux server administration (Ubuntu Server install, static IP, SSH setup)
-- SIEM deployment and tuning (Wazuh All-in-One)
-- Windows telemetry onboarding (Wazuh Agent + Sysmon)
-- Network / access troubleshooting (subnet mismatches, SSH auth, routing)
-- Detection validation (PowerShell abuse, brute force login simulation)
-- Incident response mindset (collecting evidence, asking “is this normal?”)

-You can literally walk a hiring manager through:

-1. How an alert was generated
-2. Where you saw it in Wazuh
-3. What it meant / how you'd escalate it
-4. What you'd recommend next (lockout, reset credentials, isolate host, etc.)

-This is exactly what a SOC Tier 1 / Tier 2 analyst gets asked to do.

----